inclusive-design/adaptive-palette/docs/TelegraphicMessageTranslation.md

    - Announces `⚠ Could not make sentences.
 Try again.`
    - The click becomes available again.

+Requesting a sentence also records the message for [word prediction](WordPrediction.md), since asking for a sentence means the message is finished.

 A live region is in the document at all times and contains an empty string when there is nothing to announce.
 Updates are written into the existing region so screen readers can announce status changes.